valkiii/blog/content/post/bash alias/index.md

 #
 ---

- I am grateful that Hugo and GitHub (and their community of developers) exist, otherwise I would not have been able to create this website in the first place.
-However, if you do not spend too much time digging into how everything works, you may end up feeling lost.
+I am grateful that Hugo and GitHub (and their community of developers) exist; otherwise, I would not have been able to create this website in the first place.
+However, if you do not spend enough time digging into how everything works, you may end up feeling lost.

 I always had a hard time figuring out all the different steps to modify my website locally, push the changes to my repository, and then see them appear (magically) on my GitHub Pages site.
 To be honest, investing a bit of time understanding how all parts interact with one another is not that difficult.
-But, let's be honest, I always first dirty my hands until I can't take it anymore, and finally end up reading about how things are built and meant to work.
-Note to myself, <mark>investing time studying, it's always the right starting point</mark>.
+But let's be honest, I always dirty my hands first until I can't take it anymore and finally end up reading about how things are built and meant to work.
+Note to self: <mark>investing time studying is always the right starting point</mark>.

 I think I finally found a way to help myself by automating the process of updating my blog (and hopefully keep writing on it more than before) using a single Bash function.
 ---
 ## How I structured the web site

 To keep things easy, I have now two repos:
-- one where I develop locally my website using the theme from wowchemy, which goes under the name `blog`.
+- One where I develop my website locally using the theme from Wowchemy, which goes under the name `blog`.
-- one that has the website name `valkiii.github.io` and where I transfer the `public` content of the `blog` repo.
+- One that has the website name `valkiii.github.io` and where I transfer the `public` content of the `blog` repo.
 ---

 I decided that I wanted a simple command to run all this.
 To do so, I wrote a simple Bash function in my `.bashrc` file containing the following: